 The word ‘Green’ has become a trendsetter.
 It’s a catchword for people in business and policymakers showing their responsibility and commitment towards the environment.
 In such a scenario, the logistics sector is not an exception as they are the major contributors to carbon-di-oxide emission due to fossil fuel combustion in the transport sector.
 This is where Green Logistics comes to the rescue wherein its objective is to transport and deliver the consignment at the lowest possible cost whilst reducing its adverse impact on the environment, at the same time, it offers improved efficiency of transport at reduced costs.

 Green logistics, even though a new concept, it’s an evolving one.
-Let’s see how a logistics company ensures to safeguard the environment with limited resources at hand:
+Let’s see how a logistics company in India ensures to safeguard the environment with limited resources at hand:

 The use of packaging materials that are used in large quantities amounts to huge waste in the end.
 Most of the packing today is done in plastic and hardboards, adding to the woes of the environment.
 To transport and deliver the consignment from one country to another in good condition, loads of packaging materials are used to avoid any damage to the items inside.

 Measures were taken for a green set-up: The first change is to replace plastic with biodegradable materials for the packing purpose.
 Even though sturdy plastic is necessary to pack and keep the items together, it’s necessary to pack individual items in lighter and degradable packaging, thus reducing the extent of waste.

 The use of low-pollution vehicles like a hybrid or CNG (Compressed Natural Gas) vehicles, the use of GPS to optimize routes, and RFID to record and track the driver’s position help in minimising the pollution and are part of the green revolution.